The Classy Letter George H.W. Bush Left For Bill Clinton In The Oval Office Goes Viral After His Passing

 George H.W.
-Bush’s passing has cast a light on the legacy of a president loved by people on both sides of the aisle, and brought new attention to the classy letter he left behind for Bill Clinton when he left the White House.
+Bush’s passing has cast a light on the legacy of a president loved by those on both sides of the aisle and has brought new attention to the classy letter he left behind for Bill Clinton when he left the White House.

 The 1992 presidential campaign was especially fierce, at least by the standards of the day, as young upstart Bill Clinton looked to unseat one of the most established politicians in Washington history in George H.W.
 Bush.
 The race was tight and Clinton’s victory was shocking to many, but Bush still managed to handle his transition out of the White House with grace.

-As CNN noted, Bush left Clinton a hand-written note giving some insight into the pressures of being president and giving his sincerest wishes that Clinton would find success during his time as president.
+As CNN noted, Bush left Clinton a hand-written note giving some insight into the pressures of being president his sincerest wishes that Clinton would find success during his time as president.
 Though Bush was a rare modern example of a president being denied a second term, he reportedly did all he could to help Clinton with the transition and harbored no ill will toward his onetime opponent.

 Dated January 20, 1993, the letter was left on the final day Bush occupied the White House and as Clinton moved in.
 Bush described the feeling he got from walking into the Oval Office and wished Clinton would feel the same, while also offering some advice for when Clinton encountered tough times.